 - Wisdom tooth roots continue to grow over a long period of time, and as you age, the bone around them becomes denser, which is part of why getting your wisdom teeth removed later in life is more difficult with a longer recovery.

 - The longer the roots of your wisdom teeth are allowed to grow, the closer they get to the sensory nerves, making extraction more difficult and recovery more uncomfortable.
 Occasionally, the doctor removing your wisdom teeth will only remove the crown, leaving the roots locked in the jaw.
 This is a way to minimize nerve damage and the invasiveness of the extraction process.

 So, the urgency of a wisdom tooth extraction isn’t actually urgent – wisdom teeth roots are slow moving, much like tree roots.
-And also much like tree roots, when they do become “rooted,” they’re not easy to disrupt.
+But also much like tree roots, when they do become rooted, they’re not easy to disrupt.
 Extracting the wisdom teeth before that stage of growth means a simple, quick removal process that isn’t invasive, often doesn’t require bone grafting, and results in an easy recovery process.